 Don’t cut corners with QA—help build it up.

 In agile development, things will always take a few unexpected twists and turns.
 Sometimes your QA will need more time to accomplish their tasks, and sometimes they’ll need more money than you’d like to spend.
-But anyone looking to build a great product should see these costs as a necessary sacrifice for building a high-caliber product.
+But anyone looking to build a great product should see these costs as a necessary sacrifice towards building a high-calibre product.

 Treat your QA manager well and they’ll make your product shine.
 Know what QA can do for you, go easy on the pressure, and make sure your entire team is communicating and enabling quality as much as possible.
-Although spending resources on QA may seem costly in the short run, it’s a small price to pay for all the value it’ll build for your business in the long run.
+Although spending resources on quality assurance may seem costly in the short-term, it’s a small price to pay for all the value it’ll build for your business in the long run.

 BECOME A QA SPECIALIST AT MOONCASCADE

 We are looking for a passionate QA to join our fast-growing team.
-If you want to be part of our agile QA team and help to build exciting mobile and web products for international clients, then let us know about you!
+If you want to be part of our agile quality assurance team and help to build exciting mobile and web products for international clients, then let us know about you!